shaleen23/Fall2021/README.md

-# Fall2021
+# Fall 2021

-This repository contains all the projects and assignments I have done during the Fall 2021 semester at California State University, Fullerton
+This repository contains the projects and assignments I worked on for Databases and Opearting System Concepts.